Windivs-Devs/windivs/base/shell/cmd/readme.txt

 ReactOS command line interpreter CMD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ReactOS command line interpreter CMD is derived from FreeCOM, the
+The Windivs command line interpreter CMD is derived from FreeCOM, the
 FreeDOS command line interpreter.

 We are shooting mainly to be just like 2000/XP cmd.exe.
 They are very close and only a small number(none that i can recall off the top of my head, so maybe 0) differences have been found between those two.
 It has been reported that ROS cmd.exe does not work on nt4 because of a missing api.
 I'm hoping to fix this at some point.